s-keshri/villa-frontend/README.md

 - Deploy Metabase to Render for a publicly shareable analytics dashboard
 - Add a `/dashboard` page to the frontend showing live booking analytics
 - Migrate API from Railway to Render when trial ends (free forever)
+- Deploy Metabase to Render for a publicly shareable analytics dashboard
+- Add a /dashboard page to the frontend showing live booking analytics
 - Add more properties and real villa photos

 ---